kdflint/alliance-ship/docs/Vagrant_install_instructions.md

     git clone https://github.com/NorthBridge/alliance-community.git

 ###4) Create the VM
-Change to the directory with the file `VagrantFile` and start the vagrant vm
+Change to the directory with the file `VagrantFile` and start the vagrant vm [add path]

     vagrant up